 Best for Poor Credit (600 to 649): Avant

 While Avant doesn’t advertise its credit score minimums, the lender states on its website that most of its borrowers have FICO credit scores between 600 and 700.
-This makes it an option—and one of the only reasonable options—for borrowers with credit scores between 600 and 649.
+This makes it a debt consolidation option—and one of the only reasonable options—for borrowers with credit scores between 600 and 649.
 One thing that we like about this lender is its late fee forgiveness program, which incentivizes borrowers to stay on track with their payments.
 If you make three consecutive on-time payments after making a late payment, Avant will refund its $25 late fee.
 The lender also offers flexibility in how you repay your loan, as there are no fees for certain payment methods.
-You can repay by personal or cashier’s check, debit card, bank account withdrawal, or money order without incurring any fees.
-Many other online lenders charge check processing fees or don’t allow payment by certain methods—such as debit card or money order.
+You can repay by personal or cashier’s check, debit card, bank account withdrawal or money order without incurring any fees.

 Best for Bad Credit (Under 600): OneMain Financial

-While OneMain Financial doesn’t have the most competitive rates on the market, it’s one of the few lenders that will lend to borrowers with credit scores below 620.
+While OneMain Financial doesn’t have the most competitive rates for debt consolidation, it’s one of the few companies that will lend to borrowers with credit scores below 620.
 It offers significantly better rates and terms than any payday or no credit check lender—loans from these lenders can carry APRs in excess of 200%.
 The company provides a number of incentives through its rewards program to help borrowers stay on track with their loan.
-For instance, you can earn rewards for enrolling in direct pay, making on-time payments, watching financial education videos, and opting for paperless statements.
-These rewards can be redeemed for gift cards at major retailers—such as Amazon, Target, or Kmart—as well as discounts on goods, services and travel.
+For instance, you can earn rewards for enrolling in direct pay, making on-time payments, watching financial education videos and opting for paperless statements.
+These rewards can be redeemed for gift cards at major retailers—such as Amazon, Target or Kmart—as well as discounts on goods, services and travel.

 Drawbacks: You will need to make a branch visit to complete your loan application, which may be difficult for some borrowers.
 While there are over 1,600 branch locations across 44 states, there are no locations in Alaska, Arkansas, Connecticut, Massachusetts, Rhode Island or Vermont.
 If you want a completely online experience, we recommend OneMain Financial’s online lending arm, iLoan, which offers similar rates and terms.
 However, iLoan is available in fewer states than OneMain Financial.